wai-blue/adios-docs/Documentation/6. Database/Model.md

 ```
 ### createSqlForeignKeys()

-Returns full name of the model's SQL table
+Returns the full name of the model's SQL table

 ```php
 $model->getFullTableSqlName();